ronnief1/RetFiner/README.md

 python train.py --model_weights path/to/yourvisionmodel
 ```

 Once your model is trained, run the following script to extract the vision backbone.
 This will save it under ../linear_probing/_weights.
-Note this has only been tested on RETFound, VisionFM, and our in-house MAE.
+Note this has only been tested on RETFound, VisionFM, UrFound, and our in-house MAE.
 You may need to alter it for another FM.
 ```sh
 python get_vision_backbone_for_linprobing.py --path_to_model models/<model name>/best-model.ckpt
 ```